james3494/users_microservice/README.md

 A microservice for users associated with jamesmabon.co.uk

 ## To Do
- - rewrite errors to return informative and standardised messages
-    - make errorHandling NOT use a standardised format tied to expressCallback.
-This could also involve making catchError work for erros not thrown by the throwError (myError) method

  - create a 'getFullUser' endpoint which is accessible to admins
  - write tests!
  - write documentation in order to clear up exactly what I'm after.